dev-int-art/ebay-assignment/README.md

 - **PostgreSQL**: Database with JSONB support
 - **Pytest**: Testing framework

 <hr>

 ## Considerations and Trade Offs

-- Using Postgres instead of SQLite due to native support for complex columns
+- Using Postgres instead of SQLite due to native support for complex columns.
 - `upsert_listings` is atomic.
 A different endpoint or an additonal param could give us partial failure support too.

 ## Doubts